Start date: September 2022

 - Paul Varga and Tolulope Ogunsina founded Playbrush and conducted a successful Kickstarter campaign for Christmas 2015.

-- Michael Langguth and Oyvind Henriksen founded Poq Studio and recently raised $500k in crowdfunded equity to fuel its growth.
+- Michael Langguth and Oyvind Henriksen founded Poq commerce and raised $500k in crowdfunded equity to fuel its growth.

-In total there are now more than 500 alumni from the MSc Entrepreneurship programme.
+In total there are now more than 650 alumni from the MSc Entrepreneurship programme.
+We are aware of 100+ actively trading businesses from 39 countries that have been created by our alumni.

 Other Entrepreneurial Careers